tsauvajon/nft-car-ownership/README.md

 Whenever you buy the token of a car (in our case, `#37`), you immediately get full control over the car - and the previous owner loses the control.

 If you understood the previous section, you will understand why it works: with every command it receives, the car checks who the owner is.
 So whenever the NFT ownership changes, the previous owner will immediately stop being able to issue any command to the car.
-Indeed, all the message signatures he will produce will now be invalid (see [Non-owner tries to unlock the car](#-Non-owner-tries-to-unlock-the-car)).
+Indeed, the car will be able to see that the owner changed, so all messages signed by the previous owner get rejected (see [Non-owner tries to unlock the car](#-Non-owner-tries-to-unlock-the-car)).

 ### Cost